If you need any extra support to use the airport, we can help

 London City Airport has been working with the National Autistic Society to find out what they think of the way we do things and how we can improve the physical environment in the airport.
 The National Autistic Society has advice for those travelling with children or adults with autism here.

-If you are travelling with children on the autistic spectrum, please let us know in advance by emailing email@example.com and we will arrange for a member of our team to join you and walk you through to your departure gate.
+If either yourself or someone you are travelling with is on the autistic spectrum, please let us know in advance by emailing email@example.com and we will arrange for a member of our team to join you and walk you through to your departure gate.

-Together with the National Autistic Society, we host familiarisation visits at the airport.
+We host open days at the airport so that passengers can familiarise themselves with the airport journey prior to travelling.
 The first open day took place last year when a group of representatives from the National Autistic Society together with volunteers and parents joined airport staff to gain a better understanding of the airport journey and processes, from check-in and security to departures and boarding.

 If you are interested in attending the next available open day, please contact us at firstname.lastname@example.org